a-ludwig/smart_hans/README.md

 ### Installation Export

-Installation Export contains Exports that are being made when the Installation is exhibited.
+Installation Export contains exports that are being made when the Installation is exhibited.
 It contains unlabeled data of when Hans guessed any number when interacting with visitors.
 This might be used in the future for unsupervised training.